AndroGari/AndroGari/README.md

 ## <img src="https://media.giphy.com/media/iY8CRBdQXODJSCERIr/giphy.gif" width="30px">&nbsp;About me ....
 ## About me

+- Hello there folks!
+I'm Garima Saroj, an AI/ML maverick, astronomy aficionado, and an artistic extraordinaire.

 - I’m currently getting on pace in my **open-source** journey
 - I’m currently learning about **deep learning and NLP**
 - I’m looking to collaborate with any **Open - Source data science / Machine Learning projects**